cs1302uga/cs1302-ce04/README.md

 1. From the `cs1302-ce04` directory, run the `MyCat` program with no command-line arguments.
 A run-time exception should occur.
 What is it, and why did it occur?

-1. There are multiple ways to fix the run-time exception encountered in the last step.
-However, please fix the problem in such a way that the following criteria are met whenever the exception occurs:
+1. There are multiple ways to fix the run-time exception that you encountered in the last step.
+   Fix the problem in such a way that the following criteria are met whenever the exception occurs:

    * The program does not crash.
    * The excpeption message is stil displayed to standard error.

+1. Now, let's add some more functionality to the `MyCat` program.
+Change the code so that one of more command-line arguments are accepted.
+The expected behavor is that `MyCat` should print the files, in order, to standard output, effectively con_cat_enating the contents of the supplied files.

 **CHECKPOINT**